Cuprate/cuprate/CONTRIBUTING.md

 ## 1. Submitting a pull request
 Once you have found something you would like to work on by either:
-- looking at the open [issues](https://github.com/Cuprate/cuprate/issues)
+- Looking at the open [issues](https://github.com/Cuprate/cuprate/issues)
 - or joining Cuprate's [Matrix room](https://matrix.to/#/#cuprate:monero.social) and asking

 it is recommended to make your interest on working on that thing known so people don't duplicate work.